-- 3.18.
-Gaming Facility means the building, buildings, or structures, wherein gaming is permitted, performed, conducted, or operated, and associated or adjacent real property owned by the Tribe. - 3.19.
-Gaming rules means the Tribal laws and regulations and federal laws and regulations regarding gaming activities, including by way of example the Gaming Ordinance, the Compact, and the Indian Gaming Regulatory Act. - 3.20.
-Gaming Service means any goods or services which directly relate to the conduct of gaming, security, or surveillance at a gaming enterprise, including without limitation, providers of casino credit reporting services, casino surveillance systems or services, and suppliers, service providers or repairers of any gaming equipment or supplies, computerized gaming monitoring systems, drop boxes, bill exchangers, and credit voucher machines.
-No contract may be broken up into parts for the purpose of avoiding this definition or any requirement of licensure or certification required by this Ordinance. - 3.21.
-Gaming Vendors means any vendors providing gaming services or concessions, gaming equipment or supplies. - 3.22.
-General Manager means the highest level employee of the gaming enterprise. - 3.23.
-IGRA means the Indian Gaming Regulatory Act of 1988, 25 U.S.C.
-2701 et seq., as amended from time to time. - 3.24.
-Immediate family means, with respect to the person under consideration, persons residing in the same household. - 3.25.
-Key employee means: - a.
+- 3.15.
+Gaming enterprise means any commercial enterprise of the Tribe authorized to engage in gaming, and all ancillary commercial activities within the gaming (facility(ies)) and other improvements constructed for the conduct of gaming. - 3.16.
+Gaming equipment or supplies shall mean any equipment or mechanical, electromechanical or electronic contrivance, component or machine used in connection with gaming. - 3.17.
+Gaming facility means the building, buildings, or structures, wherein gaming is permitted, performed, conducted, or operated, and associated or adjacent real property owned by the Tribe.
+Each gaming facility shall be constructed, maintained, and operated in a manner that adequately protects the environment, health, and safety of the public. - 3.18.
+Gaming rules means the Tribal laws, and Federal laws regarding gaming activities, including by way of example the Gaming Ordinance, the Compact, and the IGRA. - 3.19.
+Gaming service means any goods or services which directly relate to the conduct of gaming, security, or surveillance at a gaming enterprise. - 3.20.
+Gaming Vendors means any vendors providing gaming services or concessions, gaming equipment, gaming devices, or supplies to the gaming enterprise. - 3.21.
+General Manager means the highest level employee of the gaming enterprise. - 3.22.
+IGRA means the Indian Gaming Regulatory Act of 1988, 25 U.S.C. § 2701 et seq., as amended from time to time. - 3.23.
+Key Employee means: - a.
 A person who performs one or more of the following functions: - 1.
 Bingo caller; - 2.
-Counting room supervisor; - 3.
-Chief of security; - 4.
-Custodian of gaming supplies or cash; - 5.
-Floor manager;
+Counting room supervisor; - Chief of security; - 4.
+Custodian of gaming supplies or cash; - Floor manager; - 6.
+Pit boss;

-- 6. Pit boss; - 7.
-Dealer; - 8.
+- 7. Dealer; - 8.
 Croupier; - 9.
 Approver of credit; or - 10.
 Custodian of gaming devices, including persons with access to cash and accounting records within such devices; - b.
 If not otherwise included, any person whose total cash compensation is in excess of \$50,000.00 per year; - c.
 If not otherwise included, the four most highly compensated persons in the gaming operation; or - d.
-Any other person designated by the Tribe as a key employee. - 3.26.
-License means any official and revocable authorization granted for a limited period of time by the regulatory agency pursuant to this Ordinance to an applicant to conduct business or employment in any gaming facility.
-There are three types of licenses: facility license, vendor license, and employee license. - 3.27.
-National Indian Gaming Commission means the Commission established pursuant to IGRA. - 3.28.
-Net Revenues means the gross gaming revenues of an Indian gaming operation less: - a. amounts paid out as, or paid for, prizes; and - b. total gaming-related operating expenses, including all those expenses of the gaming operation commonly known as operating expenses and non-operating expenses consistent with professional accounting pronouncements, excluding management fees. - 3.29.
-Non-gaming Employee means an individual not required to be licensed as a Key employee or Primary Management Official as approved by the regulatory agency. - 3.30.
-Non-Gaming Vendor means any vendor providing goods and services to the gaming enterprise, other than gaming services or gaming equipment and supplies, in any given twelve month period. - 3.31.
-Primary Management Official means an employee who meets the following qualifications:
+Any other person designated by the regulatory agency as a Key Employee. - 3.24.
+License means any official and revocable authorization granted for a limited period of time by the regulatory agency pursuant to this Ordinance to an applicant to conduct business or gain employment in any gaming enterprise.
+There are three types of licenses: Gaming Facility License, Gaming Vendor License, and Gaming Employee License. - 3.25.
+National Indian Gaming Commission (NIGC) means the Commission established pursuant to IGRA. - 3.26.
+Net revenues means the gross gaming revenues of an Indian gaming operation less: - a. amounts paid out as, or paid for, prizes; and - b. total gaming-related operating expenses, including all those expenses of the gaming operation commonly known as operating expenses and non-operating expenses consistent with professional accounting pronouncements, excluding management fees. - 3.27.
+Primary Management Official means an employee who meets the following qualifications: - a.
+Any person who has authority: - 1.
+To hire and fire employees; or - 2.
+To set up working policy for any gaming activity; or